Synonym(s)

 DefinitionThis section has been translated automatically.

-Hyssop, Hyssopus officinalis, is a herbaceous plant from the labiate family, which grows to 60 cm in size.
-The plant is native to the Mediterranean region and Central Asia.
-Since the early Middle Ages it has also been cultivated as a medicinal and spice plant in the monastery gardens north of the Alps.
+Hyssop, Hyssopus officinalis, is a herbaceous plant up to 60 cm tall from the labiate family.
+The plant is native to the Mediterranean and Central Asia.
+It has also been cultivated as a medicinal and aromatic plant in monastery gardens north of the Alps since the early Middle Ages.

 General informationThis section has been translated automatically.

-Cosmetics: The following extracts and ingredients of the hyssop plant are used in cosmetic formulations:
+Cosmetics: The following extracts and components of the hyssop plant are used in cosmetic formulations:

-- Hyssopus officinalis extract (INCI), the leaf extract of hyssop.
+- Hyssopus officinalis extract (INCI), the leaf extract from hyssop.

 - Hyssopus officinalis herb extract (INCI), the complete herb extract